Top Vegan Foods Rich in Iron to Incorporate Into Your Meals

-Plant-based diets can provide ample iron through various vegan foods rich in iron.
+Incorporating vegan foods rich in iron is important if you’re following a plant-based diet.
 Foods such as legumes, dark leafy greens, pumpkin seeds, quinoa, fortified cereals, tofu, and tempeh are delicious and iron-rich options for vegans.

 Iron is an essential mineral crucial for hemoglobin production and various bodily functions.
-To boost your iron consumption while sticking to a plant-based diet, consider incorporating these vegan foods rich in iron into your meals:
+To boost your iron intake while sticking to a plant-based diet, try incorporating these iron-rich vegan foods into your meals:

 1. Lentils